nats-io/nats-architecture-and-design/adr/ADR-8.md

  * The ingest subjects must be `$KV.<Bucket Name>.>`
  * The bucket history or 'max history per key' is achieved by setting `max_msgs_per_subject` to the desired history level.
    * The maximum allowed size is 64.
    * The minimum allowed size is 1.
-When creating a stream 1 should be used when the user does not supply a value.
+When creating a stream, 1 should be used when the user does not supply a value.
  * Safe key purges that deletes history requires rollup to be enabled for the stream using `rollup_hdrs`
  * Write replicas are File backed and can have a varying R value
  * Key TTL is managed using the `max_age` key